strapi/documentation/docusaurus/docs/dev-docs/cli.md

 Strapi modifies/creates files at runtime and needs to restart when new files are created.
 To achieve this, `strapi develop` adds a file watcher and restarts the application when necessary.

 Strapi also adds middlewares to support HMR (Hot Module Replacement) for the administration panel.
 This allows you to customize the administration panel without having to restart the application or run a separate server.
+This is only added when you use the `--watch-admin` command.

 ```
 strapi develop